Save on Pinterest

 2020 Chevrolet’s Traverse Buckle to Drive

-The Buckle to Drive car safety feature standard in the 2020 Chevrolet Traverse makes it impossible to drive until everyone in the vehicle has buckled their seat belt.
-This is so simple but so smart, a car safety feature no vehicle should be without.
-Additionally, the radio won’t work until those belt buckles are clicked — no music and no driving until everyone is safe and secure inside the 2020 Chevy Traverse.
-(This feature can be disable.)
+The Buckle to Drive car safety feature standard in the 2020 Chevrolet Traverse literally makes it impossible to start driving until the driver, along with every passenger, has buckled their seat belt.
+This is so simple but so smart, and it is a car safety feature no vehicle should be without.
+Additionally, the radio is disabled until those belt buckles are clicked too—no music and no driving until everyone is safe and secure inside the 2020 Chevy Traverse.
+(You can disable the feature if need be.)

 8 / 17